Santoshsharm07/Portfolio/README.md

 # Portfolio Website

-This is my personal portfolio website built using Next.js.
+This is my personal portfolio website .
-It showcases projects, skills, and experience as a software engineer, with a focus on clean design, performance, and responsiveness.
+It showcases projects, skills, and experience .

 ---